marilynyi/self-study-ml-roadmap/README.md

 - Hyperlinked public repos, if applicable, to the names
 - Contents are subject to change

+>Note: All non-subscription based resources frequently go on sale e.g. $100 down to $15-30.
+Please advise if any look particularly interesting but appear to front a hefty cost.

 ## ️💻 **actively studying**

 | category | link | name (and GitHub repo, if applicable) |